 After piloting their educational program, YLab sought to improve the onboarding process for Associates joining the YLab Learning Program.

 Usually, the team at YLab facilitate and run workshops with and for their clients.
 This time, they needed to be the focus.
 They wanted to find and design the solution through a quick, iterative process, and approached Portable to facilitate a five-day co-design sprint.

-Portable ran a five day Google Design Sprint with a carefully selected cross-disciplinary team from YLab.
-Our goal was to successfully moderate the Design Sprint in a way that allowed YLab to create the best possible digital solution.
+Portable ran a five-day sprint inspired by Google Ventures with a carefully selected cross-disciplinary team from YLab.
+Our goal was to successfully moderate the design sprint in a way that allowed YLab to align their strategic thinking, target areas of opportunity, and create the best possible digital solution for testing.

 As facilitators, our role was to help YLab formulate their own ways to improve the onboarding process through a rapid design, prototyping and testing sprint.
 By removing other steps usually associated with product development, the YLab team were able to formulate and test their ideas without making any expensive and long term commitments.

 Through group discussions, we began mapping the goals and desired outputs of this sprint.
 It was essential to align everyone towards a common goal.
 The YLab team arrived with an idea of the challenge they were looking to tackle; improving their onboarding platform for new Associates.
 The Portable team helped YLab to identify the areas that could be improved, and formulate a strategy to find a solution.